jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 Note the `<*` operator defined in the `Applicative` interface.
 It sequentially applies two parsers, but only returns the result of the first.
-As an example, if we want to parse `"good night"` followed by an exclamation point, but only want the string `"good night"`, we can do something like:
+As an example, if we want to parse `"good night"` followed by an exclamation point, but only want the string `"good night"` to be captured, we can do something like:
 ```haskell
 ghci> runParser ( stringParserG "good night" <* charParserG '!') "good night!"
 Just ("good night","")